dereneaton/ipyrad/docs/parameters.rst

 Assembly Parameters
 ====================

-ipyrad_ performs a series of :ref:`7 steps <7_steps>`
-to assemble RAD-seq data sets by sorting filtering, clustering, and formatting the data into output files.
-During each step a number of parameters are used which affect how that step is performed.
+The parameters contained in a params file affect the actions that are performed during each step of an ipyrad assembly.
 The defaults that we chose are fairly reasonable values for most assemblies, however, you will always need to modify at least a few of them (for example, to indicate the location of your data), and often times you will want to modify many of the parameters.
 The ability to easily assemble your data set under a range of parameter settings is one of the main features of ipyrad_.

 Below is an explanation of each parameter setting, the steps of the assembly that it effects, and example entries for the parameter into a params.txt file.